-Many of young avid students wonder what the best resources are out there for preparing for the IBO, USABO, BBO etc. There is no single answer, however, I will try to outline the best books from my own personal experience.
+Many of young avid students wonder what the best resources are out there to prepare for the IBO, USABO, etc. There is no single answer, however, I will try to outline the best books from my own personal experience.

 It is not a secret that the Bible of Biology is “Campbell Biology“.
 It is a good book and covers all fundamental biology topics, nevertheless, some topics are discussed only concisely so some good books in addition to Campbell’s could come in handy.
 Note that editions do not that matter but I prefer 9th edition to 10th edition because this newest version lacks key illustrations.